andrewjkerr/bug-bounty-in-a-box/README.md

 ```

 Then, you should be able to `curl localhost:4567` and see the hello world!

+### :globe_with_meridians: Production Quickstart

+If you'd like to know how to set up the Bug Bounty in a Box callback server for "production" use, check out [the Wiki](https://github.com/andrewjkerr/bug-bounty-in-a-box/wiki/Running-in-%22production%22).

 ## :information_desk_person: How does this work?